 What if I have trouble accessing the online tests?

 If you have trouble accessing the online tests, please reach out to the IT Help Desk.

 When will I know my placement scores?

-Your placement will be shared with you during New Student Orientation.
+Your placement will be available on the New Student Checklist.